talzich/talzich/README.md

 ![Alt text](https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif)

-My name is Tal Zichlinsky, I'm a second-year Computer Science BSc student at Ariel University.
+My name is Tal Zichlinsky, I'm a Computer Science & Mathematics BSc student at Ariel University.
 I'm making a great effort to keep this GitHub profile up to date with all my latest assignments and personal projects I'm working on, so you could get a clue for what it's like being a CS student.